Repotting cannabis: the perfect time and the right method

 Step 5: Adaptation time for the plant

 After repotting, your plant needs some time to get used to its new pot.
-This adaptation period is crucial to minimize stress for the plant.
-In the first few days after repotting, you should avoid strong direct sunlight and intensive fertilization.
+This adaptation period is crucial to minimise stress for the plant.
+In the first few days after repotting, you should avoid strong direct sunlight and intensive fertilisation.
 Place the plant in a bright but indirectly lit location and keep the ambient temperature stable.
 After a few days, the plant will have recovered and can be cared for as usual.
 During this recovery phase, you can observe how the plant adapts and forms new roots.
 Make sure that the soil remains moist, but not wet, and adjust the amount of watering accordingly.
-As soon as the plant shows signs of new growth, you can slowly get it used to normal light and fertilizer conditions again.
+As soon as the plant shows signs of new growth, you can slowly get it used to normal light and fertiliser conditions again.

 Tips and tricks for repotting cannabis